Supreme Court of Justice (Austria): Constitutional monarchy

 and the Penal Procedure Code (Strafprozessordnung or StPO) of January 1850 implemented an empire-wide hierarchy of trial and appellate courts that is virtually identical to the contemporary system.

 A statute enacted in August 1850 established the panel system and otherwise detailed Supreme Court organization and procedure.

 Effective 1852, Franz Joseph rescinded the March Constitution, attempting to reestablish himself as an absolute monarch.

 A complete rewrite of the Penal Procedure Code in 1853 eliminated judicial independence and, partially, the separation of powers.

 The hierarchy of trial and appellate courts in general and the Supreme Court of Cassation at its top in particular, however, survived.

 The Court then also survived the gradual return to constitutional rule between 1860 and 1868, although it lost jurisdiction over the eastern half of the empire when the Lands of the Crown of Saint Stephen gained legal independence ensuing the Austro-Hungarian Compromise of 1867.

-Republic
+First Republic

 The collapse of the empire at the end of World War I and the Austrian rump state's subsequent transition from monarchy to democratic republic necessitated a number of changes to Austria's system of courts of public law.
 The system of general courts, on the other hand, remained largely unaffected, except of course for its drastic decrease in geographic reach.
 A pair of laws enacted by the emerging republic's provisional government in late 1918 and early 1919 confirmed the Supreme Court in its existence.
 The only thing the transition really changed was the name: the Supreme Court of Cassation (Oberster Gerichts- und Kassationshof) became the Supreme Court of Justice (Oberster Gerichtshof).
 Both the Kelsen Constitution of 1920 and the Austrofascist Federal State of 1934 retained the Court unaltered.